The search for the 2022 Gerber Baby is on - KESQ

 Have you ever wondered if your baby is cute enough to be the face of Gerber’s baby food?
 This month you can find out.

-The 2022 Photo Search, in which eager parents submit photos of their smiling infants for a chance to be Gerber’s “Spokesbaby,” launched on Monday, according to a press release from the compan
+The 2022 Photo Search, in which eager parents submit photos of their smiling infants for a chance to be Gerber’s “Spokesbaby,” launched on Monday, according to a press release from the company.

 The lucky winner, who will earn the title of “Spokesbaby” and “Chief Growing Officer,” will be featured on the baby food company’s social media channels and in its ad campaigns throughout the year.
 And they will also receive a $25,000 prize.